Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bone screening

 People at high risk of osteoporosis, such as older women, should have a bone density screening test to check for bone problems.
 The most common method is an X-ray.
-The hips and spine are often scanned.
+The most common areas for this test are the hips and spine.

-People who should get a bone density test include women 65 and older, men 70 and older, and anyone who has ever had a fracture.
-People at high risk of falling, such as people with Parkinson's disease or other chronic conditions, should also get a bone density test.
+People who should get bone screening include women 65 and older, men 70 and older, and anyone who has had a fracture.
+People at high risk of falls, such as those with Parkinson's disease or other chronic conditions, should also get bone density screening.

 Practice